withvenny/venny-apis-messaging-php/README.md

 # Messaging from Venny

-A digital asset management API.
+A direct message management API.

-We believe that enabling users to share their media securely is a cornerstone of modern digital experiences.
+We believe that enabling users to exchange messages securely is a cornerstone of modern digital experiences.

 Using Venny I/O APIs and React Native (via Expo) we'll explore a mobile experience framework you can evolve into your own.